Bodego (2023)

 Collaborative Grocery Lists

-• Easy shopping lists shared between family, friends, roommates, and partners.
+• Convenient shopping lists that can be shared between family, friends, roommates, and partners.

 02